AnoopKashyap/Grilled-Prawn/README.md

 ## Responsive details

-The web page is designed and tested with respect to the chrome browser and is made responsive for ipad pro and with some of the laptop/Desktop resolutions.
+The web page is designed and tested with respect to the chrome browser and is made responsive for ipad, ipad pro and with some of the laptop/Desktop resolutions.
 The task of making it responsive with respect to the mobile phone screen is in progress.